Eric Barker: Career

-Eric Barker was born in Thornton Heath, London, on 20 February 1912, the youngest of three children.
+Eric Barker was born in Thornton Heath, Surrey on 20 February 1912, the youngest of three children.
 He was brought up in Croydon, Surrey, and educated at Whitgift School.
 He joined his father's paper merchants' company in the city but left to concentrate full-time on writing.
 His first novel The Watch Hunt was published when he was eighteen.
 He wrote short stories and plays, appearing in the latter himself and gradually turned to writing and performing lyrics, revues and sketches for stage and on radio.

 He later became one of the most familiar faces in British comedy in his day.
 Barker gained his renewed start in show business during the Second World War, when he was part of the armed forces radio show Merry Go Round, which he helped to write.
 After the war the show continued, alternating between Army, Royal Air Force and Royal Navy shows.
 The Navy show was named Waterlogged Spa, with Barker and his wife, actress Pearl Hackney.
 His "Steady Barker" catchphrase and verbal stumbling over words beginning with the letter "h" became well known to audiences.
 The show's success led to Barker's starring in other radio shows, where he achieved a sizeable following due to his versatility at doing voices.

 In the 1950s, he moved into television and films.
 On television he wrote and appeared in his own show, The Eric Barker Half-Hour, a comedy sketch show on the BBC.
 As well as his wife, the cast included Nicholas Parsons and Deryck Guyler.
 The show ran for three series (21 episodes) between 1951 and 1953, and was broadcast fortnightly on Wednesdays around 9.00 pm.
 Such was Barker's success that it led to him writing his autobiography Steady Barker in 1956.